Menu

 Q: How many degrees can the air washer reduce the air temperature?

-A: Usually, if the capacity of the air washer is chosen correctly and there is no problem in terms of dimensions (according to Dactilator), the implementation of ducting, compliance with the radius of the inner arc of the channel, or the standards of changing the direction in the channels, it can reduce the indoor air temperature to several around 26 degrees Celsius.
+A: Usually, if the capacity of the air washer is chosen correctly and there is no problem in terms of dimensions (according to Dactilator), the implementation of ducting, compliance with the radius of the inner arc of the channel, or the standards of changing the direction in the channels, it can reduce the indoor air temperature to several degrees around 26 degrees Celsius.

 Q: Is the air washer the same as the water cooler?